iSR5/cheat-sheets/Security/self-signed-ssl.md

 `openssl verify -CAfile ca.pem -verbose cert.pem`

+## Bundling certificates order (Chaining)

+0. Private Key (If it's needed for some applications)
+1. Certificate
+2. Intermediate
+3. Root

 ## Install the CA Cert as a trusted root CA

 ### On Debian & Derivatives